grafana/grafana/docs/sources/developers/plugins/backend/_index.md

 However, one limitation with these plugins is that they execute on the client-side (that is, they run in the browser).
 Therefore, they can't support certain any use cases that require server-side features.

 Since Grafana v7.0, we have supported server-side plugins that remove this limitation.
 We use the term _backend plugin_ to denote that a plugin has a backend component.
-Still, normally a backend plugin requires frontend components as well.
-For example, this is true for backend data source plugins which normally need to work with query editor components on the frontend.
+A backend plugin usually requires frontend components as well.
+For example, some backend data source plugins need query editor components on the frontend.

 ## Use cases for implementing a backend plugin